natim1997/ContextAwareAuth/README.md

 > **Visual Feedback:** The app provides real-time feedback (Red ❌ / Green ✅) for each condition to assist in testing and debugging.

 ##  Dynamic Password Logic
-[cite_start]Once all physical conditions are met, the user must enter a dynamic password based on the current battery level.
+Once all physical conditions are met, the user must enter a dynamic password based on the current battery level.

 **The Algorithm:** `[Battery Level] + [Sum of Digits] + [Reversed Level]`